fleek-platform/persona-generator/README.md

 ### Service Preview

-The service previewer provides the mechnanism to start the dev mode of what AWS provides as a service.
+The service previewer provides the mechanism to start the dev mode of what AWS provides as a service.

 > [!WARNING]
 > To operate locally, you must have aws configured.